 The strategy committee's main task is to assist the board's work with strategic decisions and goals, including mergers and acquisitions.
-The committee was established in August 2020.

 The compensation committee is the Group's joint remuneration committee in accordance with Norwegian and Swedish regulations.
 The committee shall provide advice to the boards of the Group's companies in Norway and Sweden that are obligated to have remuneration committees.
 The scope is all matters that concern the individual company's compensation scheme for executive personnel, employees with duties of importance to the company's risk exposure and employees with control functions.